Casey Jones: Rescue of a child from the tracks

 A little-known example of Jones's heroic instincts in action is described by his biographer and friend Fred J. Lee in his book Casey Jones: Epic of the American Railroad (1939).
 He recounts an incident in 1895 as Jones's train approached Michigan City, Mississippi.
-He had left the cab in charge of fellow engineer Bob Stevenson, who had reduced speed sufficiently for Jones to walk safely out on the running board to oil the relief valves.
+He had left the cab with a fellow engineer Bob Stevenson, who had reduced speed sufficiently for Jones to walk safely out on the running board to oil the relief valves.
 He advanced from the running board to the steam chest and then to the pilot beam to adjust the spark screen.
 He had finished well before they arrived at the station, as planned, and was returning to the cab when he noticed a group of small children dart in front of the train some 60 yd ahead.
 All cleared the rails easily except for a little girl who suddenly froze in fear at the sight of the oncoming locomotive.
 Jones shouted to Stevenson to reverse the train and yelled to the girl to get off the tracks in almost the same breath.
-Realizing that she was still immobile, he raced to the tip of the pilot or cowcatcher and braced himself on it, reaching out as far as he could to pull the frightened but unharmed girl from the rails.
+Realizing that she was still immobile, he raced to the tip of the pilot (cowcatcher) and braced himself on it, reaching out as far as he could to pull the frightened but unharmed girl from the rails.
 The event was partially spoofed in The Brave Engineer, in which the hero rescued a damsel from a cliché bandit.

 Baseball player

 Jones was an avid baseball fan and watched or participated in the game whenever his schedule allowed.
-During the 1880s, he had played at Columbus, Kentucky, while he was a club operator on the M & O. One Sunday during the summer of 1898, the Water Valley shop team was scheduled to play the Jackson shop team and Jones got to haul the team to Jackson for the game.
+During the 1880s, he had played in Columbus, Kentucky, while he was a club operator on the M & O. One Sunday during the summer of 1898, the Water Valley shop team was scheduled to play the Jackson shop team, and Jones hauled the team to Jackson for the game.

 Rules infractions

 Jones was issued nine citations for rules infractions in his career, with a total of 145 days suspended.
 But in the year prior to his death, Jones had not been cited for any rules infractions.
 Railroaders who worked with Jones liked him but admitted that he was a bit of a risk-taker.
-Unofficially though, the penalties were far more severe for running behind than breaking the rules.
+Unofficially, though, the penalties were far more severe for running behind than breaking the rules.
 He was by all accounts an ambitious engineer, eager to move up the seniority ranks and serve on the better-paying, more prestigious passenger trains.